 How much does a treatment cost?
-Treatments are offered at a flat rate of $50 per session.
+Adult acupuncture and Reiki reatments are each offered at a flat rate of $50 per session.
 Treatments are also available for children at a discounted rate of $40 per session.
+A combined session involving both acupuncture and Reiki is available for $75.

 Do you provide additional services such as massage, chiropractic, or cupping?
-All of our practitioners are Licensed Acupuncturists.
-As such they can provide acupuncture and acupressure.
+During an acupuncture session our practitioners can provide acupuncture and acupressure.
 When appropriate and desired, we can also include a short acupuncture massage called gua sha (sometimes called "spooning" or "scraping"), cupping, and electro-stimulation (or "electroacupuncture").
 These therapies can be incorporated into your acupuncture session at no additional charge.
 Your practitioner will suggest these therapies if they feel they are appropriate, but please also feel free to ask about them at any time.
+We also offer Reiki as a separate 30-minute treatment, or it can be incorporated into your acupuncture treatment by selecting the "Acupuncture with Reiki" option when scheduling your appointment.
+Our office does not offer chiropractic treatments or stand-alone massage, although we're happy to recommend reputable providers in the area.

 Is acupuncture covered by insurance?
-At this time we do not accept insurance.
-In order to determine if your specific plan covers acupuncture you can call your insurance company (there should be a phone number on the back of your insurance card).
+To keep our rates as affordable as possible, and because most insurance plans don't cover acupuncture, we don't bill insurance.
+However, if your plan covers acupuncture, you can submit for reimbursement.
+In order to determine if your specific plan covers acupuncture you can call your insurance company.
 Determine if they cover acupuncture administered by a Licensed Acupuncturist (not an MD, DC, or DO).
 They should be able to tell you how many visits are authorized, if you need pre-authorization or a physician's referral, etc. We will provide you with a receipt (via email) with the dates and specific CPT codes (Current Procedural Terminology) for acupuncture treatment.
 You can then submit this receipt to your insurance company for reimbursement.
 If they require any additional information or documentation we will be happy to provide it.

 Can I use my HSA/FSA for acupuncture treatments?
 Absolutely!
 Flex Spending and Health Savings Accounts (FSAs and HSAs) support the use of alternative medicine provided by Licensed Acupuncturists.
 We will provide all necessary receipts for you to submit.